 How are investor-state disputes handled?

-A number of multilateral institutions adjudicate investor-state disputes, such as the Permanent Court of Arbitration in the Netherlands, or the London Court of International Arbitration, but one of the most important is the International Center for Settlement of Investment Disputes (ICSID).
-Created in 1965 as part of the World Bank, the ICSID has 162 member states, all of whom have agreed to recognize the legitimacy of its arbitration system.
+A number of multilateral institutions adjudicate investor-state disputes, such as the Permanent Court of Arbitration in the Netherlands or the London Court of International Arbitration, but one of the most important is the International Center for Settlement of Investment Disputes (ICSID).
+Created in 1965 as part of the World Bank, the ICSID has 163 members, all of whom have agreed to recognize the legitimacy of its arbitration system.

 Unlike the WTO, the ICSID has no permanent tribunals and does not directly rule on cases.
 Rather, it administers the process by which disputants choose an independent, ad hoc panel of arbitrators to hear their case.
 The arbitrators are generally legal experts, including professors, practicing lawyers, and former judges.
 The specifics on the sorts of conflicts that can be referred to an ICSID panel are set out in individual trade or investment agreements.